paulhayes/AnimatorStateMachineUtil/README.md

 AnimatorStateMachineUtil
 ========================

+__This library was written before Unity implemented StateMachineBehaviour, which acheives similar things, but natively.__

 Utility class that provides ability to tag methods in Monobehaviours to receive notifications about Animator state changes.

 ## Usage